ellizzabbetth/Image_Classification_Using_Sagemaker/README.md

 **TODO**: What are the results/insights did you get by profiling/debugging your model?

 **TODO** Remember to provide the profiler html/pdf file in your submission.

+Cross-entropy is a measure of the difference between two probability distributions for a given random variable or set of events.
 ![](screenshots/averge_loss.png)
 ![](screenshots/cross_entropy.png)